Skip to content

 What you can do

-• Create roles: Define roles like "viewer", "editor", "admin"
+• Create roles: Define roles like "viewer", "editor", "admin" for a specific app

 • View role assignments: See which users have which roles